-Taiwan vice president is 'troublemaker', says Beijing
+Taiwan VP a 'troublemaker' for US visit: Beijing

 Mr Lai added that only Taiwan's people can decide their future, and that Taiwan and China are "not subordinate to each other".

-He also stressed that he was "very willing" to talk to China to seek peace and stability - common rhetoric in the runup to the election, as candidates look to gather support without angering Beijing.
+He also stressed that he was "very willing" to talk to China to seek peace and stability - common rhetoric in the run-up to the election, as candidates look to gather support without angering Beijing.

-Mr Lai has previously called himself - to Beijing's displeasure - a "pragmatic worker for Taiwanese independence"
+Mr Lai has previously called himself - to Beijing's displeasure - a "pragmatic worker for Taiwanese independence".

-In response, China's foreign ministry denounced Mr Lai's remarks and accused Washington of engaging the self-ruled island in political activities under the guise of a stopover.
+Some analysts have warned that Mr Lai's remarks may further escalate tensions between Washington and Taipei.
+They certainly angered China, which was quick to denounce Mr Lai's remarks.

-Though the United States severed formal diplomatic ties with Taiwan in 1979, its leaders are allowed to make transit visits to the US.
+Though the US severed formal diplomatic ties with Taiwan in 1979, it has remained a close ally, selling billions of dollars worth of arms under the Taiwan Relations Act, which states that the US must provide the island with the means to defend itself.

-Taiwan regards itself as distinct from mainland China, with its own laws and democratically elected leader.
+Taiwan regards itself as distinct from mainland China, with its own laws and a democratically elected government.
+But Beijing, especially under Xi Jinping, has vowed to take the island, by force if necessary.

-However, Beijing sees it as a breakaway province that will eventually be brought under its control, by force if necessary.

-In April, Beijing l conducted military drills in response to a meeting between Taiwanese president Tsai Ing-wen and US House Speaker Kevin McCarthy in California.